SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 ## 💻 code interpreter

 Code Interpreter is an official ChatGPT plugin for data analytics, image conversions, editing code, and more.
 It is now available to all ChatGPT Plus users.
-It provides OpenaAI models with a working Python interpreter in a sandboxed, firewalled execution environment and some temporal hard drive space.
+It provides OpenaAI models with a working Python interpreter in a sandboxed, firewalled execution environment.
+Importantly, you can upload and download files, opening up many possibilities!

 ## 💬 prompts

 ### Detect and track face on the video

 Currently, OpenAI does not allow deep learning in the Code Interpreter environment.
 However, it is still possible to detect and track objects.
 We just need to be more creative.
 [Haar Cascade](https://en.wikipedia.org/wiki/Haar-like_feature) was one of the most popular approaches to face detection in old-school computer vision.
-Importantly, you can upload and download files, opening up many new possibilities!

 <details close>
 <summary>👉 steps</summary>